ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/index.md

 "I feel it's strange," said Brent, in Mandarin.
 "I feel far away."

-Hero removed the towel from his face and wiped a circle on the tall window between them, revealing the grey sky outside.
+Hero used his face towel to wipe a circle on the tall window between them, revealing the grey sky outside.

 "I worked on this building in the early nineties."